ember-learn/super-rentals-tutorial/src/markdown/tutorial/part-1/06-interactive-components.md

 > Zoey says...
 >
 > Don't worry!
-If you reference a variable in the template but forget to add the `@tracked` decorator, you will get a helpful development mode error when you change its value!
+If you reference a variable in the template section but forget to add the `@tracked` decorator, you will get a helpful development mode error when you change its value!

 ## Responding to User Interaction with Actions